 Company Check Ltd is registered under The Data Protection Act, no. Z2990209.

-Although Company and Director data is not subject to the Data Protection Act, as a data driven business, we take Data Protection seriously and act in accordance with the Information Commissioner's guidelines and Data Protection Act (DPA).
+Although Company and Director data is not subject to the Data Protection Act, as a data driven business, we take Data Protection seriously and act in accordance with the GDPR legislation implemented May 2018, and with the Information Commissioner's guidelines and Data Protection Act (DPA).

 What about section 10 of the DPA?

 The DPA states that if an individual believes that a data controller is processing personal data in a way that causes, or is likely to cause, substantial unwarranted damage or substantial, unwarranted distress to them or to another, Section 10 of the Act provides that the individual has the right to send a notice to the data controller requiring him, within a reasonable time, to stop the processing (the “data subject notice”).
 See here: http://www.legislation.gov.uk/ukpga/1998/29/section/10